Dudhsagar Falls - Offbeat Goa

 Castle Rock (Karnataka) ---- Caranzol (Goa) ---- Dudhsagar (Goa) ---- DUDHSAGAR WATERFALL ---- Sonaulim (Goa) --- Kulem (Goa)

 Another way is after reaching Kulem or Castle Rock station by taking any train, take a goods train to Sonaulim railway station.
-From Sonaulim station you can either trek on the railway track for 3 kilometre to reach Dudhsagar falls rail bridge (Risky – as you may be stopped by the rail vigil personnel and will be asked to go back) or trek through the mud route for 4 kilometre to reach the base of the Dudhsagar waterfall (More preferable).
+From Sonaulim station you can either trek on the railway track for 3 kilometres to reach Dudhsagar falls railway bridge (Risky – as you may be stopped by the rail vigil personnel and will be asked to go back) or trek through the mud route for 4 kilometres to reach the base of the Dudhsagar waterfall (More preferable).

 2. Trek through the railway track (Difficulty level – Moderate)

 Reach Kulem or Castle Rock railway station either by road or by taking a passenger train.
 From here, walk on the railway track to Dudhsagar Falls railway bridge.
 You will have to walk 11 kilometres from Kulem and 14 kilometres from Castle Rock to reach the falls.
 Keep your ears open for the sound of the train whistle.
 There is enough space to get down beside the rail track when the train passes.
 Be mindful of approaching trains especially when walking through the numerous tunnels on this route.
 Carrying a torch will be convenient.